Skip to content

 1. Selecting Complementary Elements

-Example: Layer a gritty synth hit with a lush pad to create a textured, complex sound.
+• Example: Combine a gritty synth with a soft pad to add complexity and interest.

 2. Blend and Balance

-Example: Layer a punchy kick drum with a sub-bass sample, balancing their levels and applying EQ to prevent clashes in the low end.
+• Example: Pair a punchy kick with a sub-bass and use EQ to carve out space for each in the low end.

 Practical Solution: Experimenting with Effects